softwarefactory-project/DLRN/doc/source/graphql.rst

 Arguments:

-- projectName: limit the results to the commits beloging to the specified project name.
+- projectName: limit the results to the commits belonging to the specified project name.
-- component: limit the results to the commits beloging to the specified component.
+- component: limit the results to the commits belonging to the specified component.
 - status: limit the results to the commits with the specified status.
 - offset: return the results after the specified entry.
 - limit: return a maximum amount of commits (100 by default, cannot be higher than 100).